easycoder/easycoder.github.io/resources/codex/md/step0.md

 # Coding can be fun! #
 Welcome to the ~ec~ **_Codex_**, a comprehensive free resource where you can learn to code using English-like scripts and use the skills you gain to build and manage websites of any complexity.
 (Experienced developers: See the note at the foot of this page.)

 We all have coding skills.
 Without them we wouldn't be able to follow simple instructions such as how to cook a meal or do simple car maintenance.
-Just look at a recipe; it's a bit like a computer program (written in a kind of simplified English).
+Just look at a recipe; it's a bit like a computer program written in a kind of simplified English.
 That's not surprising, because computers also follow instructions; in fact, that's all they can do.
 A computer program is just a set of instructions, though often a lot more complex than the ones we find in everyday life.
 And a coder is someone who has learned how to read and write these instructions.

 Coding is about learning a particular way of thinking, then using that skill to solve problems, and this website is a place to learn that skill.
 It's suitable for anyone from pre-teens upwards.